 We have a general routine as a puppy to have a quick groom each day, I make it really positive with treats and short sessions, so that they can cope with it.
 If this is done regularly and always positive then the dog should always look forward to being groomed.
 Doing daily grooming sessions, also means you can keep on top of any mats, mats are really painful for your dog and should be removed.

 Yes you do see right, Gus is being rewarded with Primula cheese!
-I was given this tip by my puppy trainer, they love cheese and this can been easily given as your doing something with the other hand.
+I was given this tip by my puppy trainer, they love cheese and this can been easily given as you’re doing something with the other hand.
 You don’t give them a lot, as they are quite happy with licking it and getting a small amount.

 We have also been using the FURminator DeShredding tool to keep on top of Gus’s shredding, and when we first used it I would so surprised on how much fur we got out.
 I only used it for 5 mins max and this is how much we got out.